oanda/apidocs/sections/rates.md

 ## GET /v1/instruments
 ------------

-Return a list of `instrument`s (currency pairs, CFDs, and commodities) that are available on the OANDA platform
+Return a list of instruments (currency pairs, CFDs, and commodities) that are available on the OANDA platform.

 #### Request
     https://api-sandbox.oanda.com/v1/instruments